deucefour/-Purge-dms-Discord/README.md

-# -Purge-dms-Discord
+# -Purge-discord messages
-purge your discord dms in friends list
+purge any dms you have with anyone , or even server messages u sent